 The internal revenue code (IRC) Section 48 has historically provided an investment tax credit (ITC) for qualifying energy related investments.
 The credit is established as a percentage of the project owner’s (taxpayer) basis in the eligible property.
 The percentage amount is dependent upon the technology implemented.
 Legislation for this ITC has been updated several times over the past decade, with the most recent being an “extender” of the “Further Consolidated Appropriations Act, 2020” (H.R.
-1865).
+1865) in December 2019.

 Several technologies have benefited from the previously expired “begun construction” deadline retroactively extended from Jan.
 1, 2018 to Jan.
 1, 2021.
 Projects previously thought to have missed the deadline for related qualification activity could now be eligible for significant project capital support via a tax credit scenario.
 In addition, projects slated to break ground over the next several years could gain eligibility, if certain actions are taken this year.